Retrieval Enhanced Data Augmentation for Question Answering on Privacy Policies

 \section{Methodology}

 The privacy policy QA is a binary classification task that takes a user query $q$, a sentence $p$ from policy documents and outputs a binary label $z \in \{0,1\}$ that indicates if $q$ and $p$ are relevant or not.
 As most sentences $p$ are labeled as negative, our goal is to retrieve relevant sentences to augment the training data and mitigate the data imbalance issue.
 Given a QA training dataset $D=\{(q_i, p_i, z_i)\}_{i=1}^m$, for each question in $D$, we (1) retrieve positive sentences from a large unlabeled corpus.
-(2) filter the noisy examples using oracle models and aggregate final candidates.
-The final candidates are combined with the base data $D$ to train the QA models.
-We use an ensemble of retrievers and oracles built upon various pre-trained LMs throughout the whole process.
+(2) filter the noisy examples using filter models and aggregate final candidates.
+The final candidates are combined with the base data $D$ to train the end QA model.
+We use an ensemble of retrievers and filter models built upon various pre-trained LMs throughout the whole process.
 Details are discussed in the following.